What is Overmolding

 For example, the thinner the TPE layer is (even if the resin is very pliable), the harder it will feel since grip softness is largely determined by the thickness of the TPE layer, not material softness.

 Engineers and suppliers continue to develop advanced TPE grades that expand the range of capabilities for bonding high-performing thermoplastic resins to hard plastic substrates.
 Why does it matter?
-Not all substrates and TPEs are appropriate matches, so working within compatibility parameters is key in successful overmolding outcomes.
+Not all substrates and TPEs are appropriate matches, so working within compatibility parameters in an overmolding design guide is key to successful outcomes.